sbenhaim/mpls/README.md

 If you're using the java API, you'll need to worry about `Atom`s (`com.cycling74.max.Atom` not Clojure's `atom`).

 The Max java API often takes and returns values wrapped in the `Atom` class or a java array of `Atom`s.
-You can easily create these from regular old Clojure values using `matom` and `matoms`
+You can easily create these from regular old Clojure values using `matom` and `matoms`:

 ```clj
 (matom 1)